In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 The best way to find wildlife, especially Nubian ibex, is to look for food or water.
 So, here are the best places to see Nubian ibexes in Israel:

-- Ein Gedi Nature Reserve is the largest oasis in Israel.
+• Ein Gedi Nature Reserve is the largest oasis in Israel.
 Many different species visit it all year round.
-At this nature reserve, you can find Nubian ibexes, rock hyraxes, foxes, wolves, birds of prey, reptiles, and many other species.
+You can find Nubian ibexes, rock hyraxes, foxes, wolves, birds of prey, reptiles, and many other species at this nature reserve.
 And since I mentioned rock hyraxes, you can also see them at Rosh HaNikra and Banias Nature Reserve.

 Birds

-As I told you in Bird Ringing at Ein Afek Nature Reserve, there are two routes for birds that migrate to Africa.
+As I told you in Bird Ringing at Ein Afek Nature Reserve, there are two routes for migrating birds to Africa.
 One goes through Spain, and the second through Israel.
 Thus, Israel is one of the best places to see migrating birds.

 Around 500 million birds fly above Israel twice a year, and the numbers are growing yearly.
-The best place to see migrating birds are:
+The best places to see migrating birds are:

-- Agamon Hula is the most popular site.
+• Agamon Hula is the most popular site.
 It is like a bed and breakfast for birds.
-There are ponds where birds can spend the night, and they also receive food.
+There are ponds where birds can spend the night and receive food.
 During the peak of the migration season, more than 50,000 cranes can stay for a night.
 And, of course, there are other species as well.

-- Near Agamon Hula you can find Hula Nature Reserve.
-Since many people confuse between those two places, see Agamon Hula versus Hula Nature Reserve – Which one is Better? for a comparison of the two places.
+• Near Agamon Hula you can find Hula Nature Reserve.
+Since many people confuse those two places, see Agamon Hula versus Hula Nature Reserve – Which one is Better? for a comparison of the two places.

-- Eilat Ornithological Park is also one of the more popular spots for birdwatching.
-It is especially impressive while thousands of flamingos stay there.
+• Eilat Ornithological Park is also one of the more popular spots for birdwatching.
+It is especially impressive that thousands of flamingos stay there.
 See Flamingo Migration.

-And in general, the best time to see bird migration is either fall or spring (usually March – April and October – November).
+In general, the best time to see bird migration is either fall or spring (usually March – April and October -November).

 Other Places